defold/tutorial-colorslide/README.md

     end
 end
 ```
-1. Send a message to the proxy component telling it to load its collection.
+1. Send a message to the proxy component telling it to start loading its collection.
-2. When the proxy component is done loading, it sends a "proxy_loaded" message back, then it is fine to init and enable the collection.
-These messages can be sent to "sender" which is the proxy component.
+2. When the proxy component is done loading, it sends a "proxy_loaded" message back.
+You can then send "init" and "enable" messages to the collection to initialize and enable the collection content.
+We can send these messages back to "sender" which is the proxy component.

 Now try to run the game.

-Unfortunately there is an instant error in the console:
+Unfortunately there is an instant error.
+The console says:

 ```
 ERROR:GAMEOBJECT: The collection 'default' could not be created since there is